ahs3/gramps-web-pkg/README.md

   - python-object-ql %check works fine

 TODO:
-- documentation packages? e.g. gramps-web-docs
+- documentation packages? e.g. gramps-web-docs is separate, but are there others needed?
-- turn on %check in the packages
+- turn on %check in all of the packages